Chaos in hyperscaling violating Lifshitz theories: Entanglement wedge

 In this section, we compute $v_{B}$ using another method, namely the entanglement wedge method.
 Through the works \cite{Czech:2012bh, Wall:2012uf, Headrick:2014cta, Dong:2016eik}, it was established that a certain sub-region A on the boundary is dual to the entanglement wedge in the bulk.
 The entanglement wedge is the region in the bulk, bounded by the sub-region A and the extremal surface homologous to A. In \cite{Mezei:2016wfz}, it was shown that the butterfly velocity (for isotropic and planar bulk geometries) can be computed using the entanglement wedge reconstruction.

 Consider some perturbation in the boundary theory.
 As time passes, the information from the perturbation gets delocalized over a larger and larger region, i.e. the size of the applied operator increases.
 The size of the operator is the smallest region that contains the information of the applied perturbation operator.
 In the dual bulk picture, it corresponds to the extremal surface "just" enclosing the particle (i.e. the particle is at the tip of the extremal surface at all times) (refer figure \ref{fig:EW}).
 It's important to note that the background geometry is static and it's only the position of the particle that is time-dependent.
-So we use the RT surface~\cite{Ryu_2006} as our extremal surface and not the HRT surface~\cite{Hubeny:2007xt}.
-For our case, the entanglement wedge is a constant t hyper-surface, bounded by the RT surface and the boundary sub-region.
+So the RT surface~\cite{Ryu_2006} is used as the extremal surface and not the HRT surface~\cite{Hubeny:2007xt}.
+Thus, in this case the entanglement wedge is a constant t hyper-surface, bounded by the RT surface and the boundary sub-region.

 The area functional (or equivalently, the entanglement entropy functional) is given as follows.